puneethgottam/Pybullet_PickandPlace/README.md

 ```
 ## Docker

 Build the image using Dockerfile.
 The docker image has ROS2 Humble, Python3 and Pybullet.
 Docker compose is a prerequisite.
+If docker compose is not installed follow [this](https://docs.docker.com/compose/install/)

 ```bash
 docker compose build